Skin Cancer Reconstruction Connecticut and Houston

 After consulting with Dr. Fusi and Dr. Craig and selecting a skin cancer reconstruction procedure, you will be scheduled for surgery at an accredited surgery center.
 Dr. Fusi or Dr. Craig will either perform the skin cancer removal surgery and reconstruction, or collaborate with your skin cancer surgeon.
 Prior to surgery you will receive anesthesia to eliminate any pain and discomfort, after that Dr. Fusi or Dr. Craig will:

 - Either excise your skin cancer or wait until your skin cancer surgeon has removed the skin cancer.

 - Create a flap, or graft skin from a donor site.

 Following your operation, a dressing or bandage will protect your surgical site.
 Dr. Fusi or Dr. Craig will check on your healing at follow-up appointments.

 Recovering From Skin Cancer Reconstruction

 Recovering from skin cancer reconstruction depends on the extent of the reconstruction and type of procedure.
-Connecticut patients who require a skin or tissue graft to restore the appearance of their skin cancer scar will take longer to heal than a patient who only has sutures.
+Houston patients who require a skin or tissue graft to restore the appearance of their skin cancer scar will take longer to heal than a patient who only has sutures.
 For a general timeline for recovery, consult Dr. Fusi or Dr. Craig for detailed information.